17 LinkedIn Marketing Best Practices

 A few best practices to keep in mind when advertising on LinkedIn:

-Whether you’re offering an ebook download, a free trial, or a coupon code, it’s important to tell readers why your advertisement should be clicked on.
+Whether you’re offering an e-book download, a free trial, or a coupon code, it’s important to tell readers why they should click on your advertisement.

 What value are they getting out of this offer?
 It’s your job to tell them.